mala14/fmcm/REVISION.md

 Fixed column name @media on case view.
 Removed added html tags from texfield to database.
 Added a dashboard with a graph from: [https://www.chartjs.org](https://www.chartjs.org/)
+Fixed html in case info text to display format.
+Added a column for not assigned cases to dashboard.

 -------------------